-To add more depth to our Hubbub newsletter, we have decided to publish it bi-weekly and focus more on a new section of our newsletter, starting this week, called "The Market Tips."
+Hubbub around NFTs: To add more depth to our Hubbub newsletter.
+We have decided to publish it bi-weekly.
+We´ll focus more on a new section of our newsletter, starting this week, called “The Market Tips.”
 Under this title, you will find quotes or information on how to keep up with changes in the NFT market and learn more about new investment opportunities.

 A major reason most people make meagre profits from the sale or acquisition of their NFTs is the high gas fees incurred when transacting on the Ethereum Blockchain, common in OpenSea.
 These fees are often dependent on the number of simultaneous transactions.
-Since Ethereum is a common option among millions of NFT traders and enthusiasts, OpenSea users normally spend a lot of money.
+Ethereum is a common option among millions of NFT traders and enthusiasts.
+Therefore, OpenSea users normally spend a lot of money.

 The left tab filter on OpenSea has different supported chains used to host NFTs, such as Ethereum and Polygon chains.

 An NFT minted on Ethereum requires a gas fee when it is bought, sold, or interacted with.
-You pay for listing the NFT, lowering the listing price, and deleting the listing, which is quite prohibitive for those working with a smaller budget.
+You pay for listing the NFT, lowering the listing price, and deleting the listing.
+This is quite prohibitive for those working with a smaller budget.
 On the other hand, Polygon does not incur such exorbitant fees, which can be as high as $100 NFT for small customization or purchase.

 With Polygon Blockchain, you can maximise your profits as you do not have to spend much on transaction fees.